mangucletus/Bash-Scripting_File-Management/6-file-encryption-tool/README.md

-# File Encryption Tool Documentation
+# File Encryption Tool

-A robust Bash script for secure file encryption and decryption using OpenSSL's AES-256-CBC cipher, PBKDF2 key derivation, and strong password-based protection.
+A Bash script for secure file encryption and decryption using OpenSSL's AES-256-CBC cipher, PBKDF2 key derivation, and strong password-based protection.

 ---